TindooriLabs/tindooriplugin/README.md

 run locally via `npm run dev`

 copy paste a job description into the field, enter a resume, and press get rated.

+At current state, the software is kind of gross and lowkey unsafe too (viruses can be smuggled in via the PDF)